History of anatomy in the 19th century: Gray

 Henry Gray, an English anatomist and surgeon at St. George's Hospital, published Gray's Anatomy.
 With the artist abilities and help of Henry Vandyke Carter, Gray produced an inexpensive and accessible anatomy textbook for medical students.
-Dissecting unclaimed bodies from workhouse and hospital mortuaries through the Anatomy Act of 1832, the two worked for 18 months on what would form the basis of the book.
+Dissecting unclaimed bodies from workhouse and hospital mortuaries through the Anatomy Act 1832, the two worked for 18 months on what would form the basis of the book.
 Their work was first published in 1858.

 Social and political issues

 The growth of medical science and medical practice created an increased demand for human cadavers for use in medical colleges, particularly for anatomy demonstrations.
 Before the 19th century, most were bodies of executed criminals or, more rarely, corpses donated by relatives.
 The reason being, having the body dissected after death was considered to be a fate worse than death.
-The Murder Act of 1752 permitted that the bodies of murderers be dissected after death to contribute to medical knowledge.
+The Murder Act 1751 permitted that the bodies of murderers be dissected after death to contribute to medical knowledge.
 After the criminal was hanged, medical students would be there as the body was taken down from the gallows and would argue over who would dissect the body, making the anatomist as feared as the executioner himself.

-However, as demand began to outstrip supply, shortage of corpses often discouraged medical schools from scrutinizing their suppliers too closely.
-Criminal elements were attracted to the lucrative trade and resurrectionists, or body snatchers, resorted to grave robbing to supply the market.
+As demand began to outstrip supply, shortage of corpses often discouraged medical schools from scrutinizing their suppliers too closely.
+Criminal elements were attracted to the lucrative trade and resurrectionists, resorted to Body snatching to supply the market.
 The scale of the problem can be seen from the 1831 confessions of the London Burkers, who admitted to stealing 500–1000 bodies for anatomists, over a twelve-year career.
 They received 8–10 guineas for each cadaver accepted.

 The practices of the body snatchers caused widespread fear and revulsion as the indignities and humiliation of exhumation were compounded by the horror of being the subject of dissection.
 The criminal temptations ultimately led to the 1827–1828 West Port murders in Edinburgh, UK, where likely candidates were killed and sold for cash.
 The murders led to the passing of the Anatomy Act 1832 which finally provided for an adequate and legitimate supply of corpses.